esa/pagmo2/doc/sphinx/docs/cpp/bfe.rst

       std::string get_name() const;
       thread_safety get_thread_safety() const;

-   See the documentation of the corresponding methods in this class for details on how the optional methods in the UDBFE are used by :cpp:class:`~pagmo::batch_fitness_evaluator`.
+   See the documentation of the corresponding member functions in this class for details on how the optional member functions in the UDBFE are used by :cpp:class:`~pagmo::batch_fitness_evaluator`.

    .. warning::